 Playa Buenos Aires (Good Air Beach)

 Not a swimming beach, the lengthy Buenos Aires Beach stretches for mile upon beautiful mile, ending at the rapidly growing Cabo Real Resort.
-No sign marks the location, but if you would like a beach all to yourself, enjoy horseback riding in the sand or watching whales cavorting in the months of January to March, visit the deserted Buenos Aires shoreline.
+No sign marks the location, but if you would like a beach all to yourself or watching whales cavorting in the months of January to March, visit the deserted Buenos Aires shoreline.
 Exit Highway 1 at Km.
 22 or 24 and follow the old Highway.
 Look for a dirt road in an arroyo.
 A four wheel drive vehicle is necessary for access to most of this beach.
 Update 2017: with all the new construction, access to the beach may be restricted.

 Go down the driveway to the Westin Regina Resort Los Cabos and take a right on the dirt road down (taxis park in this area) to the beach.
 Follow the road as far as you can, then back up just a little.
 You should see a very overgrown road on the right.
 Put it in 4 wheel drive and go through the brush.
 You’ll quickly come out on a very hard sandstone.
 Go slow and traverse the sandstone a hundred yards or so traversing west and heading down to the beach, you will not get stuck, and the reward is great.
 Update: this information may be out of date due to new construction.